booste-io/ml-in-lambda/README.md

 Globals:
   Function:
     Timeout: 180
-    MemorySize: 5000 # Very important - ML models and frameworks (TF, Torch) take up more than lambda's default memory, so make sure to adjust memory
+    MemorySize: 5000 # Very important - ML models and frameworks (TF, Torch) take up more than lambda's default memory, so make sure to adjust memory up to max 10,000 MB